CaptainSpof/click-count/infra/README.md

 terraform workspace select production
 ```

-Then, your regular terraform commands are available to deploy or destroy the infrastucture.
+Then, your regular terraform commands are available to interact with the infrastucture.
 See bellow for tips on how to deploy.

 ## What order ?